khlorghaal/alkahest/README.txt

-imagine playing factorio,
-but youre incredibly stoned so everything is heiroglyphs, forms lose shape as geometries become pure symbols arrangement is a deterministic style function, real programming in a visual language homoiconic macros, transpiling to C eschew arabic numerals and pointedness
+forms lose shape as geometries become pure symbols arrangement is a deterministic style function, real programming in a visual language eschew arabic numerals and pointedness

 keyboard discards all lexical notions